Haishi2016/Project-Santa-Cruz-Preview/user-guides/secured_locker/deployment.md

-# Project Santa Cruz Secured AI Model Management

-Welcome to Project Santa Cruz Secured AI Model Management (SCZ-SMM).
-This repository contains documents, sample scenarios and demo instructions for you to evaluate Santa Cruz Secured AI Model Management capabilities.
+# Securing your AI model and data

-SCZ-SMM provides AI model protections [at rest](protection-at-rest.md), [during transition](protection-in-transition.md) and [in use](protection-in-use.md).
+Santa Cruz provides AI model protections [at rest](protection-at-rest.md), [during transition](protection-in-transition.md) and [in use](protection-in-use.md).
 It's designed to work with existing AI systems and workflows such as [Azure Machine Learning]( https://azure.microsoft.com/en-us/services/machine-learning/), [Azure Databricks]( https://azure.microsoft.com/en-us/services/databricks/), and [Azure Cognitive Services]( https://azure.microsoft.com/en-us/services/cognitive-services/).
-The long-term goal of SCZ-SMM is to provide a unified experience across underlying systems.
+The long-term goal of Santa Cruz is to provide a unified experience across underlying systems.

-This repository allows you to evaluate a few SCZ-SMM pieces that will eventually enable the unified experience.This kit contains a server and a Python SDK, as highlighted in the following diagram.
+The Santa Cruz preview kit is shipped with a secured AI model locker and a Python SDK, as highlighted in the following diagram.
 The server provides secured key and model management capabilities.
 In the future the SDK will interact with device TPM and attestation service to prove device identity with the server to retrieve protected keys or models.

 ![Architecture](./imgs/architecture.png)

-## Provision a new server
+## Provision a new secured locker
-The Secured Model Management server relies on a number of Azure resources to operate.
+A secured AI model locker relies on a number of Azure resources to operate.
 Please see [server topology](server-topology.md) for more details.
 We offer the automated scripts to provision your server instance on Azure.

 ### Step 1.
 Provision server (TODO: change azuredeploy.json file location to the official path)